pranavi-72004/AI-Research-Companion/README.md

 ## 👩‍💻 Author

 **Pranavi S**
+Computer Science & Engineering Student

 ---

 ## 📜 License

-This project is licensed under the MIT License - feel free to use and modify it.
+This project is licensed under the MIT License - feel free to use and modify it with credits